 When you apply for admission to a degree program at UW, the Admissions Committee looks at your post-secondary transcripts, not only for admission purposes, but for transfer credit as well.
 Individual faculty policies regarding transfer credits can be found in the Undergraduate Calendar.

-Each instructor determines whether an exam will be held in the course.
+Each instructor determines whether a course will have an exam.
+Visit the Final Examination page on the Registrar's website for additionl information.
 In some courses, your grade is based on midterm and final exams; in others, it is based on essays and quizzes.
 Instructors may also take into account your participation in class discussions.

-If you have not taken an exam in a number of years, you may wish to participate in the Preparing for and Writing Exams workshops offered by Counselling Services.
+If you have not taken an exam in a number of years, you may wish to check out the resources offered by the Student Success Office.

 14. What if I find that I'm in "over my head"?

 If this happens, don't become discouraged, and don't lose sight of your ultimate goal.
 The course instructor can help with course-related difficulties.
-As well, mature student advising is available.
-Departmental undergraduate officers, Faculty undergraduate officers, and UW Counselling Services may be of help.
+As well, every faculty has student advisors available to help you.
+Waterloo Counselling Services may also be of help.

-If it becomes necessary to drop a course that you're taking, review the "How do I" instructions on Quest.
+If it becomes necessary to drop a course, review the instructions on Quest.
 Note that if you are enrolled in only one course, and you want to drop it, you'll have to complete an Undergraduate Notice of Withdrawal form.